Ananasa/Ananasa/README.md

 ### Hi there 👋

 I'm Mohamed Ashraf Ananasa.
-You can mostly find me on [LinkedIn](https://www.linkedin.com/in/ananasa) or [Twitter](https://twitter.com/@MohamedAnanasa).
+A Senior Front-End Engineer specialized in designing, creation and implementation of innovative responsive web / mobile applications that deliver improved functionality and smooth user experience.

-- 👔 I’m currently working on [Mohamed Ashraf Ananasa - مُحَمَّدُ أَشُرَّفِ أَنَانَاسَةٌ](http://www.mohamedashraf.com) where you can learn more about me.
+- 👔 I’m currently working on [Mohamed Ashraf Ananasa - مُحَمَّدُ أَشُرَّفِ أَنَانَاسَةٌ](http://mohamedashraf.com) where you can learn more about me.
 - 💬 You can mostly find me on [LinkedIn](https://www.linkedin.com/in/ananasa) or [Twitter](https://twitter.com/@MohamedAnanasa).
 - 📫 I offer front-end development, web design.
 You can hire me via [Upwork](https://www.upwork.com/freelancers/mohamedashrafananasa).
 - 📍 Giza, EG.